raul23/pyebooktools/README.rst

    **Status:** only ``interactive-organizer.sh`` remaining, will port later

-2. Add a ``fix`` subcommand that will try to fix corrupted PDF files based on one of the following methods:
+2. Add a ``fix`` subcommand that will try to fix corrupted PDF files based on one of the following utilities:

    * ``gs``: Ghostscript
    * ``pdftocairo``: from Poppler
    * ``mutool``: it does not "print" the PDF file
    * ``cpdf``

-   It will also check PDF files based on one of the following
+   It will also check PDF files based on one of the following utilities:
-   methods:

    * ``pdfinfo``
    * ``pdftotext``